wt2015-github/MHC_AH/README.md

 MHC Ancestral Haplotypes detected in parent-child trio families from the 1KG Project

 ## The Most Innovative Poster on ASHI 2024
-"Characterizing MHC Ancestral Haplotypes from genotyping MHC loci in parent-child trio’s of the Thousand Genome Project"
+**Characterizing MHC Ancestral Haplotypes from genotyping MHC loci in parent-child trio’s of the Thousand Genome Project**

-Ting Wang, David Sayer
+*Ting Wang, David Sayer*

 Thermo Fisher Scientific, West Hills, CA, USA